 However, adult children aren’t entitled to compensation for pain and suffering if the parent’s death was caused by medical malpractice.
 Unfortunately, in medical malpractice cases, this is true even if their parent died without a surviving spouse.

-What Types of Accidents Does This Wrongful Death Law Apply to?
+What Types of Accidents Does Florida’s Wrongful Death Law Apply to?

 Let’s assume that an adult child is entitled to a pain and suffering payout for his or her parent’s death.
 What are the most common accidents where an adult child may get a pain and suffering settlement?